-Though both terms may be used interchangeably but are distinctly different.
-Bonds are essentially loans secured by a specific physical asset.
-A debenture is a debt security issued by a Corporation not secured by assets but by the Credit rating of the organization.
-This is a preferred instrument by both Government as well as Private Organisations.
+Though both terms may be used interchangeably but are distinctly different, bonds are essentially loans secured by a specific physical asset.
+A debenture is a debt security issued by a corporation not secured by assets but by the Credit rating of the organization.
+This is a preferred instrument by both governments as well as private organizations.

 - Bonds generally offer a lower rate of interest.
 The lesser interest offered is an indication of the issuer not requiring money and depicts more stability of repayment in the future.
 Debentures offer a higher rate of interest in comparison to bonds as they are unsecured in nature.